 It’s all about the finish

 Have you ever noticed that when you first taste a wine you can’t tell if you like it right away?
-This is because you’re pausing, waiting for the finish — that moment after the flavor dissipates.
-The finish is often the defining moment of a wine; it can be the difference between an 89 point wine and a 95 point wine.
+It takes a second for you to get the full impression of the wine; you’re waiting for the finish — that moment after the flavor dissipates.
+The finish is often the defining moment of a wine; it can be the difference between the humdrum and spectacular.
 Here is a basic list of different types of finishes on a wine.
 You might keep these in mind as general profiles the next time you’re wine tasting.
 They are very useful in identifying what you like in a wine.

-- The Sweet Tannin Finish – This is the classic ‘ahhh’ moment for most wine drinkers.
-While the wine may be completely dry, the finish has a note of sweetness to it, almost like sweet blackberry or sweet tobacco.
-On a white wine it will be more like vanilla or sweet lemon.
+- The Soft Finish – This is the classic ‘ahhh’ moment for most wine drinkers.
+While the wine may be completely dry, the finish has a note of softness and elegance to it; on reds, the tannins are gentle rather than forceful, but still present.
+On a white wine, it’ll often be about a broad, creamy texture.

-- Tart but Tingly Finish – This wine will taste more tart or bitter on the finish.
-It may have some green notes to it, but on a good quality wine the acidity will tingle and persist; giving the wine a delicate, long finish.
+- Tart and Tingly Finish – This wine will taste more tart or bitter on the finish.
+It may have some green notes to it, but on a good quality wine the acidity will tingle and persist; giving the wine a delicate, mouthwatering long finish.
+The refreshing nature of the tartness or bitterness drives you to another sip.
 This style is not as popular with about 50% of drinkers, but it has a small-but-serious following of supporters who love tart and savory flavors.

-- ‘Juicy’ and ‘Fresh’ Finish – The wine words ‘juicy’ and ‘fresh’ often indicate a wine that has a lot of Secondary flavors on the finish.
-These yeasty notes are commonly associated with ‘freshly’ made wine, which might be how the term came about.
+- ‘Juicy’ and ‘Fresh’ Finish – The wine words ‘juicy’ and ‘fresh’ often indicate a wine that has a lot just-ripe fruit flavors on the finish, and this is most commonly found on young wines from moderate climates.
+These juicy notes are commonly associated with ‘freshly’ made wine, which might be how the term came about.

 But wait, where’s the voice?